SobranDM/foundryvtt-wwn/README.md

 * Adds Attribute/Skill bonuses to hit rolls and Attribute bonus to damage rolls

 ## Recent Changes
+### New in 0.7.2
+* Fixed bugs with the Attribute Modifier tweaks
+* Fixed a couple Initiative bugs
+* Movement now correctly reflects the WWN system
 ### New in 0.7.1
 * Added Adventuring Gear to Compendium
 * Changed Armor Class Tweak to apply to Naked AC as opposed to final AC